Moov-Organization/Moov-Documentation/docs/whitepaper/index.md

 For presence of one or more Disputes lodged:
 2. The smart contract notes the dispute in the Blockchain by updating state.
 This state transition defers responsibility of designating distribution of fare to the Ride Manager.
 3. The Ride Manager now conducts an investigation into the Dispute(s).
-This investigation may occur through a human agency depending on the Ride manager's dispute handling policy, and therefore fare may rest on the blockchain for some time unti the investigation concludes.
+This investigation may occur through a human agency depending on the Ride manager's dispute handling policy, and therefore fare may rest on the blockchain for some time until the investigation concludes.
-4. The Ride Manager completes the investigation and indicates to the smart contract how distribution of fare should occur, exacting a fee for dispute handling.
+4. The Ride Manager completes the investigation and indicates to the smart contract how distribution of fare should occur, exacting a smart contract-specified fixed percentage fee for dispute handling.
+The smart contract specifies that fare and safty deposit can only be distributed to either the Rider or Car address, to prevent bad behavior on the Ride Manager's part.
 5. The smart contract dispenses fare between the parties as designated by the Ride Manager and closes the ride transaction via the Blockchain.
 The ride is complete.

 ### Interface Specifications

 > @todo for this section
-- [ ] explanation of handles for new functionality
+- [ ] explanation of handles for functionality outside of core features
 - [ ] definitions of interface specifications
 - [ ] theoretical performance analysis

+> @todo future-facing goals (potentially long-term): scheduling and pooling rides, multi-transit, delivery service

 ----
 > @todo future sections